Skip to content

 Living Arrangements

-• renting a furnished apartment and sharing it with other Budapest Semesters participants, or
+Students rent a furnished apartment and share it with other Budapest Semesters participants.

 Pomona provides a room and board allowance to students.
 Students pay directly onsite for housing.